 I continue to find new and unique ways to raise money and expand our services to meet your needs.
-We do not offer hosting services but will recommed a hosting provider.
+I do not offer hosting services but will recommend a hosting provider.

 Wayne’s Web Design provides the technical knowledge to take your ideas to the web.
 You can start small with a basic information page and expand to add to on–line sales.

-Wayne’s Web Design is a small business so each website is like a frend that we know and are proud of our efforts to make the site a success.
+Wayne’s Web Design is a small business so each website is like a friend that I know and are proud of our efforts to make the site a success.
 We provide personal service and guarantee satisfaction or no fee.
 A happy and satisfied customer is our best advertisement.

 This is my creed that governs my decisions and actions.